 Policy as code for coding agent permissions

-Section titled “Quick answer”Coding-agent governance gets stronger when permissions are expressed as policy, not as reviewer mood.
+Section titled “What matters first”Coding-agent governance gets stronger when permissions are expressed as policy, not as reviewer mood.

 If your team cannot clearly state which agent may: